First EBRD & E5P project to introduce electric buses in a country of operations

 Background information on E5P

 The E5P is a €180 million multi-donor fund operating in the Eastern Partnership countries of Armenia, Georgia, Moldova and Ukraine.
 The European Union is the largest overall contributor to E5P with committed funds of €70 million.
-For E5P in Georgia the EU has pledged €10 million which is boosted by additional commitments from the Czech Republic, Denmark, Estonia, Georgia, Germany, Lithuania, Norway, Poland, Sweden, TaiwanBusiness EBRD Technical Cooperation Fund and the USA.
+For E5P in Georgia the EU has pledged €10 million which is boosted by additional commitments from The contributors to this Fund are: the European Union (the largest contributor) Armenia, Belarus, Czech Republic, Denmark, Estonia, Finland, Georgia, Germany, Iceland, Ireland, Latvia, Lithuania, Moldova, Norway, Poland, Romania, Slovak Republic, Sweden, Switzerland, Taipei China, Ukraine and the United States of America.
 The pledged funds are to help Georgia improve energy efficiency, contributing to energy security and economic competitiveness and policy dialogue, while having a positive impact on the environment.

 The main objective of the E5P initiative is to use grants to leverage loans dedicated to municipal energy efficiency and environmental projects, for example the rehabilitation of water and wastewater systems, solid waste management, street lighting, local transport and the insulation of public buildings.